The article “3 Cold Sales Email Strategies (That Drive Leads)” was originally published in 2018. It has been reworked and modernized for 2020.

 A better approach is to clearly identify an answer to a problem.
 If necessary, sacrifice a little style to make your solution crystal clear.

 In this case, the subject line addresses the pain point of slow lead generation with a personalized touch.
-The more personal the subject line is, the higher the open rate.
+The more personal the subject line is, the higher the open rate you can expect.
 So inject the name of the prospect and their business whenever possible.

 Never make a statement in the subject line that does not align with the body of the email content.
 If you pose a question, be sure to answer it clearly in your email.